 - "I worried whether our food would run out before we got money to buy more."
-Was that - a. often, - b. sometimes, - c.
-Never true for you in the last 12 months? - 4.
-The food that we bought just didn't last, and we didn't have money to get more."

 Was that

-- a. often, - b. sometimes, - c.
-Never true for you in the last 12 months? - 5.
-We relied on only a few kinds of low-cost food to feed the children because we were running out of money to buy food."
-Was that a. often,

-- b. sometimes, or

-- c. never true for you in the last 12 months

-- We couldn't feed the children a balanced meal because we couldn't afford that."

-Was that

 - a. often,

-- b. sometimes, or

-- c. never true for you in the last 12 months

-- We couldn't feed the children a balanced meal because we couldn't afford that."
-Was that

-- a. often,

-- b. sometimes, or
+- b. sometimes,

 - c.
 Never true for you in the last 12 months?

-- 8. The children were not eating enough because we just couldn't afford enough food."
+- 4. The food that we bought just didn't last, and we didn't have money to get more."

 Was that

 - a. often,

-- b. sometimes, or
+- b. sometimes,

 - c.
 Never true for you in the last 12 months?

+- 5. We relied on only a few kinds of low-cost food to feed the children because we were running out of money to buy food."
+Was that

-- 9. In the last 12 months, did you or other adults in your household ever cut the size of your meals or skip meals because there wasn't enough money for food?
+often, a. sometimes, or b. never true for you in the last 12 months 6.
+We couldn't feed the children a balanced meal because we couldn't afford that."
+Was that a. often, b. sometimes, or c. never true for you in the last 12 months 7.
+We couldn't feed the children a balanced meal because we couldn't afford that."
+Was that a. often, b. sometimes, or c.
+Never true for you in the last 12 months?
+8. The children were not eating enough because we just couldn't afford enough food."
+Was that a. often, b. sometimes, or Never true for you in the last 12 months?
+9. In the last 12 months, did you or other adults in your household ever cut the size of your meals or skip meals because there wasn't enough money for food?
+How often did this happen almost every month, b. some months but not every month, or c. in only one or two months?

+10. In the last 12 months, did you ever eat less than you felt you should because

+there wasn't enough money to buy food?

 How often did this happen -

-- a. almost every month,
+a. almost every month,

-- b. some months but not every month, or
+b. some months but not every month, or

-- c. in only one or two months?
+c. in only one or two months

-- 10. In the last 12 months, did you ever eat less than you felt you should because there wasn't enough money to buy food?
+11. In the last 12 months, were you ever hungry but didn't eat because you couldn't

+afford enough food?

 How often did this happen -

+a. almost every month,

+b. some months but not every month, or

+c. in only one or two months

+12. .
+Sometimes people lose weight because they don't have enough to eat.
+In the last

+12 months, did you lose weight because there wasn't enough food?

+How often did this happen

+a. almost every month,

+b. some months but not every month, or

+c. in only one or two months

+13. In the last 12 months, did you or other adults in your household ever not eat for

+a whole day because there wasn't enough money for food?

+How often did this happen -

-- a. almost every month,
+a. almost every month,

-- b. some months but not every month, or
+a. b. almost every month, some months but not every month, or

 - c. in only one or two months

-- 11. In the last 12 months, were you ever hungry but didn't eat because you couldn't afford enough food?

-- a. almost every month,

-- b. some months but not every month, or

-- c. in only one or two months

-- 12. Sometimes people lose weight because they don't have enough to eat.
-In the last12 months, did you lose weight because there wasn't enough food?How often did this happen--

-- a. almost every month,

-- b. some months but not every month, or

-- c. in only one or two months

-- 13. In the last 12 months, did you or other adults in your household ever not eat for a whole day because there wasn't enough money for food?How often did this happen -

-- a. almost every month,

-- b. some months but not every month, or

-- c. in only one or two months - 14.
-In the last 12 months, did you ever cut the size of any of the children's meals because there wasn't enough money for food?
+14. In the last 12 months, did you ever cut the size of any of the children's meals because there wasn't enough money for food?

+How often did this happen -

-- a. almost every month,
+a. almost every month,

-- b. some months but not every month, or
+b. some months but not every month, or

 - c. in only one or two months

 - 15. In the last 12 months, did any of the children ever skip meals because there wasn't enough money for food?